mpat8121/portfolio/content/blog/add-a-column-to-a-sql-server-table.md

 ---
 path: How-To-Add-A-Column-To-A-SQL-Server-Table
 date: 2022-06-02T06:20:10.262Z
+categories:
+  - SQL Server
+  - Database
+  - SQL
 title: How to Add a Column to a SQL Server Table
 description: Modifying existing SQL tables is a common use case as the data models for your application change.
 The most basic of these modifications is to add a new column to a SQL table to capture more data.
-categories:
-  - SQL Server
-  - Database
 image: /assets/add-sql-column-feature.jpg
 ---
 Modifying existing SQL tables is a common use case as the data models for your application change.
 The most basic of these modifications is to add a new column to a SQL table to capture more data.